How to Help a Soma Addict

 - Reduced anxiety.

-Soma is a Schedule IV controlled substance, meaning it has the potential for abuse and addiction; it may even be addictive to those taking it as directed, especially if the user has a history of substance abuse.
+Soma is a Schedule IV controlled substance, meaning it carries potential for abuse and addiction.
+It may even be addictive to those taking it as directed, especially if the user has a history of substance abuse.
 Soma’s potential for abuse and addiction is especially high when it is taken:

 - Above the recommended dosage.

 - In combination with other prescription and illegal drugs or alcohol.